sonuparit/Aircraft-State-Management/README.md

 **Key Automation**

-- Scans multiple aircraft sheets automatically
+- Scans all aircraft sheets automatically
+- Flags components with:
-- Detects components with **less than 30 hours remaining**
+  - Less than **30 hours remaining**
-- Detects components with **less than 30 days remaining**
+  - Less than **30 days remaining**
-- Consolidates all warnings into a monitoring sheet
+- Consolidates alerts into a single dashboard

 **Impact**